proplot-dev/proplot/docs/tutorial5.rst

-To add colormaps downloaded from any of these sources, save the colormap data to a file in your ``~/.proplot/cmaps`` folder, then call `~proplot.colortools.register_cmaps`.
+To add colormaps downloaded from any of these sources, save the colormap data to a file in your ``~/.proplot/cmaps`` folder, then call `~proplot.styletools.register_cmaps`.
 The file should be named ``name.ext``, where ``name`` is the registered colormap name and ``ext`` is the file extension.
-See `~proplot.colortools.register_cmaps` for valid file extensions.
+See `~proplot.styletools.register_cmaps` for valid file extensions.

 Registered color cycles
 -----------------------

-Use `~proplot.colortools.show_cycles` to generate a table of the color cycles registered by default and loaded from your ``~/.proplot/cycles`` folder.
-You can make your own color cycles using the `~proplot.colortools.Cycle` constructor function.
+Use `~proplot.styletools.show_cycles` to generate a table of the color cycles registered by default and loaded from your ``~/.proplot/cycles`` folder.
+You can make your own color cycles using the `~proplot.styletools.Cycle` constructor function.
 See :ref:`Color usage` for more on the differences between colormaps and color cycles.